OptimalBits/bull/REFERENCE.md

 //cleans all jobs that completed over 5 seconds ago. await queue.clean(5000);

-//clean all jobs that failed over 10 seconds ago. await queue.clean(10000, 'failed');
+//clear all jobs with a certain status for more than 10 seconds.
+//Status can be: completed, failed, delayed, active, waiting await queue.clean(10000, 'failed');
 ```